WHYAMERICASUCKS.COM

 Wealth concentration shapes who clears the hurdle

-The Federal Reserve's latest Distributional Financial Accounts show the top 1 percent held 31.9 percent of U.S. household wealth in 2025 Q4, while the bottom 50 percent held 2.5 percent.
+The Federal Reserve's latest Distributional Financial Accounts show the top 1 percent held 31.9 percent of U.S. Household wealth in 2025 Q4, while the bottom 50 percent held 2.5 percent.

 More Stories